Does Collecting Unemployment Affect Your Credit?

 Ask your lender about financial assistance programs

-If you’re worried about missing a payment, ask your card or loan issuer if they offer financial assistance programs.
-Many provide forbearance or deferment options for people in tough spots – such as when you’re collecting unemployment income.
+If you worry about missing a payment, ask your card or loan issuer if they offer financial help.
+Many issuers let you defer payments when you’re in a tough spot — such as when you’re collecting unemployment income.

 These programs may let you make partial payments or even pause payments temporarily.
-While your interest will grow, you’ll have time to get back on your feet without trashing your credit score.
+While your interest will grow, you will have time to get back on your feet without trashing your credit score.

 Can filing for unemployment hurt you?